-There were no members reported with missing or invalid birth dates, gender, or benefits.
+There were no members reported with missing or invalid gender, birth dates or benefits.

-There were 292 retired members reported:
+There were 285 retired members reported:

-- 111 members were reported with the 75% or 100% joint and survivor option.
-These members were valued as indicated by the option elected. - 180 members were reported with a life annuity or the 50% joint and survivor option.
-All of these members were valued as a 50% joint and survivor annuity per MSRS' direction. - There was one retiree reported with a bounce back annuity but was not reported with a reasonable reduction factor.
-A factor of 0.80 was assumed for the 100% joint and survivor annuity.
+- 110 members were reported with the 75% or 100% joint and survivor option.
+These members were valued as indicated by the option elected. - 174 members were reported with the life annuity option and 1 member was reported with the 50% joint and survivor option.
+All of these members were valued as a 50% joint & survivor annuity per MSRS' direction.

-Of the 292 retired members, 158 members had an invalid or missing survivor gender and 150 members had a missing or invalid survivor date of birth.
+Of the 285 retired members, 141 members had an invalid or missing survivor gender and 138 members had a missing or invalid survivor date of birth.
 We used the valuation assumptions if the survivor gender or date of birth was missing or invalid.